-According to the latest numbers from the Department of Education, 3.3 million families are now paying back $74.5 billion in federal parent PLUS loans taken out to help pay for their children’s degrees, an increase of more than $12 billion in just two years.
+According to the latest numbers from the Department of Education, 3.5 million families are now paying back $83.7 billion in federal parent PLUS loans taken out to help pay for their children’s degrees, an increase of more than $21 billion in less than four years.

 As New America policy analyst Kim Dancy has noted, parent PLUS loans play a “unique role in federal student aid: these are the only loans made directly to the parents of students, and because their terms are less generous than other student loans, they’re usually taken out only after other federal resources have been exhausted.
 The loans are virtually unlimited, yet they are made without regard to a parent’s ability to repay.”

-Interest rates on parent PLUS loans are higher than any other federal student loan — 6.31 percent — and they’ve been even higher in the not-so-distant past (above 8 percent from 2006 to 2010).
+Interest rates on parent PLUS loans are higher than any other federal student loan — 7 percent as of July 1, 2017 — and they’ve been even higher in the not-so-distant past (above 8 percent from 2006 to 2010).
 Because PLUS loans are made without evaluating the borrower’s ability to repay, it’s easy for parents to get in over their heads.
 Now many are finding themselves approaching retirement with frightening levels of student loan debt.

 Retiring with $353K in parent PLUS loans